The premise is simple – eat healthier, feel fitter, look younger.

 LOOK HEALTHIER, FEEL STRONGER, LIVE LONGER

 We’ve always been a strong believer in ‘prevention is better than cure’.
-Eating healthily now means that your skin will always be in excellent condition whilst also delaying the effects of aging on your body.
+Eating healthily now is one way of making sure that your skin will always be in excellent condition whilst also delaying the effects of aging on your body.

 When you eat well and enrich your body with nutrients, it not only keeps your skin looking younger, it also gives you stronger bones, healthier muscles, increased endurance, and protection from age-related diseases.

-So try to remember to incorporate at least one of these anti aging foods and drinks in to your diet every day.
+So try incorporating at least one of these anti aging foods and drinks in to your diet every day.